Data-driven model order reduction for wave propagation in materials with damage and nonlinearities

-{ We notice that the POD-ROM is able to reproduce qualitatively the full order model signal.
-As for the quantitative assessment of the POD results, it yields a relative sensor error $\epsilon_s$ \eqref{eq:l2_error} of $2.331$ $\%$ and $2.13 \times 10^{-6}$ $\%$ for the reduced dimensions of $40$ and $80$, respectively.
-As for DMD and Optimal DMD, we observe that both versions have reconstructed the FOM solution successfully.
-The relative error values of DMD and Optimal DMD for the case of $r=40$ are $5.137$ $\%$ and $2.702$ $\%$, respectively.
+At this point, we present the results of the reduction performed by POD-ROM, DMD and OpInf.
+We start by visualizing the results obtained by POD-ROM and DMD versus the FOM.
+As an example, we consider the reduced dimensions of $20$ and $40$.
+The displacement solutions at the sensor location for POD, DMD and optimal DMD are plotted in Fig. \ref{fig:2DwaveModel:displacement1}.
+We notice that the POD-ROM is able to reproduce qualitatively the full order model signal.
+As for the quantitative assessment of the POD results, it yields a relative sensor error \eqref{eq:l2_error} $\epsilon_s = 8.872$ $\%$ and $3.021$ $\%$ for the reduced dimensions of $20$ and $40$, respectively.
+As for DMD and optimal DMD, we observe that both versions have reconstructed the FOM solution successfully.
+The relative error values of DMD and optimal DMD for the case of $r=20$ are $13.371$ $\%$ and $9.671$ $\%$, respectively.